 Unlike gaming PCs, laptops designed for gaming are portable, packing optimal performance in a small and thin chassis that can sometimes weigh as little as 4 or 5 pounds.
 The upside is that a laptop allows you to move gaming sessions to a couch or a friend’s house, instead of being limited to a desk where your PC is plugged in.
 Additionally, while gaming laptops might not be as customizable as desktops, they’re still upgradable since in most cases you can install more memory and storage.

 Gaming laptops have distinctly futuristic designs and higher-end components compared to regular laptops.
-As a result, they can perform faster and withstand the heat caused by graphics-intensive tasks.
+As a result, they perform faster and are able to withstand the heat caused by graphics-intensive tasks.

 This is why the prices tend to be higher.
 Whereas standard laptops are priced starting at a few hundred dollars, gaming laptops usually range from $1,000 to a little over $4,000.
 Nonetheless, it’s possible to find budget-friendly models that offer a decent gaming experience for about $800.

 Here are some factors to consider when shopping for a gaming laptop:

 • GPU.
 When it comes to gaming laptops, the graphics processing unit (GPU) or graphics card is the first thing you should consider.